FangUOFI/Lab_spatial_data_patterns/docs/index.md

 # convert simple feature as sp objects.
 Attributes are preserved, just the data type is changed
 Illinois_sp_from_sf <- as(Illinois_2017_clean, Class="Spatial")

-# Select the best bandwith using gwr.sel.
-The returned value is the best bandwith for the model
+# Select the best bandwidth using gwr.sel.
+The returned value is the best bandwidth for the model
 gwr.sel(med_incomeE~BacE, data = Illinois_sp_from_sf)
 ```